SCP002/m3u_merge_astra/README.md

 | -u, --astraUser      | Astra user                                                                                      |
 | -p, --astraPwd       | Astra password                                                                                  |

-Unless `--programCfgPath` is specified, on first run it creates default program config in current directory and terminates.
+Unless config already exists, on first run it creates default config in current directory and terminates.
 Tweak it to suit your needs and start the program again.

 ## Downloads